 As a fintech providing bill pay functionality to your customers, you will need to collect the account and routing numbers from both the entity paying the bill and the entity receiving the bill.

 Send an ACH debit to the RDFI who is paying the bill.

-- Column alerts you immediately when the funds from an ACH debit become available in your bank account.
+- Column alerts you immediately when the funds from an ACH debit become available in your account.
 We will send an

 ach.outgoing_transfer.settledwebhook to you.
-Once you receive this webhook, you can trigger the an ACH credit to the entity receiving payment.
+Once you receive this webhook, you can trigger an ACH credit to the entity receiving payment.

-To avoid a situation you where complete the first leg of the transaction through an ACH Debit, but are unable to complete the second leg because the routing number is invalid, we recommend you validate the routing number for the second leg.
+To avoid a situation where you complete the first leg of the transaction through an ACH Debit, but are unable to complete the second leg because the routing number is invalid, we recommend you validate the routing number for the second leg.
 Column will not let you originate an ACH to an invalid routing number.
 We make this easy for you to do through our Get a financial institution API.